Hello, I’m Elizabeth Bryer, the author of >>a book<< or >>two<< (more on this latest one soon) and the translator of >>a few of them<<.

 about me: >>bio<< & >>conversations<<

-purchase: a signed copy of my book, including Australia-wide postage >>
+purchase: a signed copy of my first book, including Australia-wide postage >>

 Thanks for dropping by.